 R112, which needs to sit right next to

 R4.
 At this point, you may be tempted to reset all the designators so that

 However, there are pros and cons to resetting the designators on a PCB:

 - You get to re-order the designators, this is especially true if there are now “gaps” (e.g. R8 and R10 exist, but there is no R9) after component changes have been made.

-- Component numbers may no longer match up between versions.
+- Component numbers may no longer match up between versions (assuming a previous version of this PCB exists).
 This can be confusing when people refer to a component as “U7” on one version, but it is “U4” on the next.

 - Changing designator text lengths may cause silkscreen violations on PCB.
 For example, if the designator used to be “C96”, and is renamed to “C102”, it will now be longer and may, say, run into a copper pad on the PCB.